Danbury Trashers: Founding

 The Danbury Trashers were founded as an expansion team in the United Hockey League (UHL) on April 1, 2004, by James Galante, a garbage disposal mogul, who paid a $500,000 franchise fee to the league.
 Galante had considered investing in the New Haven Knights prior to the franchise folding.
 He purchased the franchising rights after seeing the enthusiasm for hockey in Danbury at his son A.J.'s high school games.
-He also wanted to give A.J. experience in how to manage a professional sports franchise, naming him president and General Manager.
+He also wanted to give A.J. experience in how to manage a professional sports franchise, naming him president and general manager.
 A.J. was a 17-year-old high school student at the time and according to UHL commissioner Richard Brosal, some around the league thought it was an April Fools' Day joke.
 After graduating high school, Galante attended Manhattanville College while maintaining his organizational duties.

 The new team was named the Trashers, a reference to the elder Galante's main business, with the logo being designed by A.J.'s friends.
 The Trashers were to play in the Danbury Ice Arena, a 750-seat ice rink, used for the local hockey leagues.
 As part of the franchising agreement the arena needed the maximum capacity expanded.
 Galante invested an additional $1.5 million to renovate the arena, turning it into a 3,000 seat facility.

 Galante envisioned a physical team with a "bad-boy image" and to become the "Evil Empire of the UHL".
-To that end he brought in tough guys, Garrett Burnett, Rumun Ndur, and Brad Wingfield, who previously set a UHL record for penalty minutes (PIMs) during the 2002–03 season with 576.
+To that end he brought in tough guys Garrett Burnett, Rumun Ndur, and Brad Wingfield, who previously set a UHL record for penalty minutes (PIMs) during the 2002–03 season with 576.
 He also brought in skill players such as Jim Duhart, who led the UHL in scoring the previous season, former National Hockey League (NHL) player Brent Gretzky, and Michael Rupp, who played for the team during the 2004–05 NHL lockout.
-For the goaltender Galante acquired Scott Stirling, who was the Most Valuable Player of the ECHL the previous season.
+For goaltending Galante acquired Scott Stirling, who was the Most Valuable Player of the ECHL the previous season.
 As for the coaches, Todd Stirling, son of former New York Islanders head coach Steve Stirling and brother of Scott, was named head coach.
 A.J.'s former high school head coach, Bob Stearns, was hired as an assistant coach.
 After the team had been assembled The Hockey News picked the Trashers to finish second in the league.